TMI Convention 29 - 30 October 2025

 Delegates will hear about how food tourism continues to evolve in this destination as well as learn about the area’s unique and highly successful approach to developing wedding tourism.

-The tour will leave Preston by minibus and travel up the valley to Clitheroe, (30 mins) the heart of Ribble Valley, and home to Holmes Mill.
-Here delegates will learn about the development of this unique tourism development, which includes food hall, brewery and one of the longest bars in Britain.
-To achieve a true sense of the Ribble Valley landscape, delegates will also visit the iconic landmark Clitheroe Castle
+The tour will leave Preston by minibus and travel up the valley to the multi award winning Northcote Hotel.
+(30 mins), and then on to the market town of Clitheroe, in the heart of Ribble Valley.
+To achieve a true sense of the landscape, delegates will enjoy the views from the iconic Clitheroe Castle, after which delegates will learn about the development of Holmes Mill, a unique tourism attraction, which includes food hall, brewery and one of the longest bars in Britain.

-On the return journey to Preston , delegates will also visit a number of other food related tourism businesses
+On the return journey to Preston , delegates will visit Mrs Dowsons Farm Park.

 TOUR 2